Use the 1 – 100 ENERGY STAR score to benchmark against peers

 What if you want to know how you stack up against similar facilities across the nation that look and operate like yours?

 There’s a solution: EPA’s 1 – 100 ENERGY STAR score.
-It’s available for more than 25 different types of facilities.
+It’s available for 21 different types of facilities.

 When you get an ENERGY STAR score for your building or plant, it indicates how it’s performing against peer facilities nationwide.
 For example, a score of 50 is typical, while a 30 means it’s only more efficient than 30 percent of peer facilities.
 A score of 75 or higher means your facility is a top performer — and eligible for ENERGY STAR certification!